jdcloudcom/en/documentation/Elastic-Compute/Native-Container/Getting-Started/Guide-Overview.md

 1. Enter JD Cloud console and select Elastic Compute>>Native Container>>Security Group page; click **Create** to pop up the Create box;

 2. At first you are required to select the region that security group located in and VPC and the security group can only use the container which is in the same VPC.
-You can Create security group for the VPC that is already created and can click “Create a new VPC” button to jump to the new VPC page to create new VPC.
-50 security groups in maximum can be created in a single VPC and if the quantity of security groups in the VPC selected reach 50, you shall be reminded that “Security group quota of the VPC resources selected has reached 50,” and you are required to select other VPC again.
+You can Create security group for the VPC that is already created and can click "Create a new VPC" button to jump to the new VPC page to create new VPC.
+50 security groups in maximum can be created in a single VPC and if the quantity of security groups in the VPC selected reach 50, you shall be reminded that "Security group quota of the VPC resources selected has reached 50," and you are required to select other VPC again.

-3. After that, enter security group name and description to describe the additional description of security group rules, for example, “80, 443 entry ports have been opened”; it is suggested that you use the customer scenario or function of the security group as the name of the security group, for example “Web server cluster_open 80 port”.
+3. After that, enter security group name and description to describe the additional description of security group rules, for example, "80, 443 entry ports have been opened"; it is suggested that you use the customer scenario or function of the security group as the name of the security group, for example "Web server cluster_open 80 port".

 4. Create security group all drop all entry flow and export flow by default.